- Chapter #1: Initial setup

 - SL issue/hack: when for some issue the amount paid do not match with the price set by the owner, then a refund of the amount paid is performed.

-- Machine already in use (busy): when the machine is communicating with the server to finalize the current transaction and a player (same or different) pays the machine again, then a refund of the amount paid is performed.
+- Machine already in use (busy): when the machine is communicating with the server to finalise the current transaction and a player (same or different) pays the machine again, then a refund of the amount paid is performed.

 These are the only occurrences when the debit permission will be used, and money will be automatically taken from the owner’s account.